iowarp/ppi-jarvis-cd/ai-prompts/phase7-jarvis-resource-graph.md

 Using the current hostfile (set by ``jarvis hostfile set``), it will collect the set of storage devices on each node in the hostfile and then produce a view of common storages between the nodes.
 They are required to have the same mount point.

 You also should run a benchmark for 25 seconds on each storage device to get the initial performance profile of the storage devices.
 Run the profiles on separate threads.
+Collect 4KB randwrite bandwidht and 1MB seqwrite bandwidth.

 ## Storage configuration